ATchibo/Personal-Projects/README.md

 ## My first complete web app
 Even though I played with React and Spring boot in the past, this was my first fully-working web application developed from scratch and deployed in the cloud.
 The frontend is built using React, while the backend is written in Java using Spring Boot.
 For the database, I chose PostgereSQL.
-The backend and database were deployed on an AWS EC2 instance, while the frontend app was deployed on Vercel.
+The backend and database were deployed on an AWS EC2 instance and the frontend app was deployed on Vercel.